awslabs/graphstorm/docs/source/install/env-setup.rst

 are ``sagemaker`` to run jobs on Amazon SageMaker and ``local`` to run jobs on local instances, like a custom cluster of EC2 instances.

-For example, can use the following commands to build the local image with GPU support:
+For example, you can use the following commands to build the local image with GPU support:

 .. code-block:: bash